JanSharp/VRCActionActivatorSystem/README.md

 Stateless actions simply trigger on an event.
 Stateless actions are meant to be very short, like a few seconds.

-- animation
+- [ ] animation (no idea how to even go about this one. what is it even supposed to do, what is it used for?)
-- sound
+- [x] AudioAction
-- particle
+- [x] ParticleAction
-- move an object with the position sync script on it x units along some axis
+- [ ] move an object with the position sync script on it x units along some axis

 ## Stateful Actions

 Stateful actions reflect the state of a referenced activator, which means they can only ever have 2 states.

-- animation with 2 states
-- animation loop
+- [x] ToggleAnimationAction (animation with a bool parameter - the state.
+For levers, trap doors)
+- [x] (animation loop) (can be done using ToggleAnimationAction)
-- sound loop
+- [x] AudioLoopAction
-- particle loop
+- [x] ParticleLoopAction

 # Other Scripts

-- Object position sync
+- [ ] Object position sync
+- [ ] DM Toggle to show/hide DM only activators

 # Initial state

 The initial state of the map should always be "everything is off".
 The system will then evaluate states on Start.
+TODO: think about on Start.
+The only activator that can possibly do something right on start is NOT.

 # Syncing

-The only synced scripts are [interactive activators](#user-interactive-activators) and [stateful actions](#stateful-actions), although the stateful actions do not sync their active state since that is handled through activators already.
-Which means they only sync extra data, such as the current time in the loop.
-That also means that any stateful actions without any additional state besides their on off state do not require any syncing.
+Synced scripts are

+- ToggleActivator
+- ButtonActivator
+- MemoryActivator

+PlayerTriggerActivator and ItemTriggerActivator are synced through the position of the object entering the trigger zone.
+It might cause scuff but trying to work around it is like stupid difficult.
+And the rest is simply evaluated by every client locally.

 # Dependencies